FizzyBody8/beginner-python/README.md

   You can assign a variable by setting it using the = sign.
   `pizza = happiness + 1`
 ### Use
-  You can use the variable by calling.
+  You can use the variable by calling it.
   `pizza + bad day == great day`
   "==" is not equivalent to "=","==" means that it is the same, not setting a variable.
 ###Types